dustinvk03/dustinvk03.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 #### Data Preprocessing

-We start by loading and preprocessing the dataset.
+We start by loading the dataset.
+To do that, we import the necessary libraries and then use pandas to read the df_movies csv file.

 ```python
 import pandas as pd